davidholiday/ZITS/README.md

     String zkNodeBasePathS = "/OTM/AtomicLong/cluster";
     ZITS zkClusterClient = new ZITS(zkConnectS, zkNodeBasePathS);

-Then you would initialize  Zookeeper with a billion available tokens like this:
+Then you could initialize  Zookeeper with a billion available tokens like this:

     long totalAvailableTokensL = 1000000000;
     zkClusterClient.initializeDataBlocks(totalAvailableTokensL);